 We do not provide any editorial coverage to service providers.

-Service provider in this context can be described as but not limited to legal, accounting, financial services, real estate including coworking spaces, crowdfunding platforms, consultancies, hosting providers, data centers, advertising agencies, PR agencies, HR benefits platforms, payroll platforms, recruiting firms, large brands interested in reaching an entrepreneurial audience through corporate innovation programs and such, and legacy technology providers.
+Service providers in this context can be described as but not limited to legal, accounting, financial services, real estate including coworking spaces, crowdfunding platforms, consultancies, hosting providers, data centers, advertising agencies, PR agencies, HR benefits platforms, payroll platforms, recruiting firms, large brands interested in reaching an entrepreneurial audience through corporate innovation programs and such, and legacy technology providers.

 If you are one of these service providers, you should have a vested interest in seeing AlleyWatch succeed and supporting its growth through paid advertising; we are happy to work with you.

 We have executed a multitude of successful campaigns for companies in these spaces and maintain parity in our offering.
 More details on how you can reach the most influential audience in tech in New York City at scale here.

 We are primarily interested in major lifecycle events of companies that include launch, funding, exit, and shutdowns.